Yyyyaaaannnnoooo/MD5-core/README.md

 3. MIDI Composition: The hash is sent via OSC protocol to SuperCollider, which generates a musical composition based on requiem chords.
 The resulting composition is served over MIDI

-Each hash produces a unique musical piece that reflects the solemn, memorial nature of a funeral mass.
+Each hash produces a unique musical piece that reflects the solemn nature of a funeral mass.

 ## Requiem Chords: